-We intend to apply to have our units listed on the NYSE under the trading symbol "LOKB.U."
+Our units have been approved for listing on the NYSE under the trading symbol "LOKB.U."
 We expect that our Class A common stock and warrants will be listed under the symbols "LOKB" and "LOKB WS," respectively, once the Class A common stock and warrants begin separate trading.